 Scope of ASTM D6344 Concentrated Impacts Testing

-There are five (5) required apparatus for testing given by ASTM D6344:
+There are five (5) required pieces of equipment used when conducting ASTM D6344:

-Guided Free Fall- the mass of the cylindrical rod is allowed to free-fall through a tube and strike the test specimen with its rounded end.
+Guided Free Fall – the mass of the cylindrical rod is allowed to free-fall through a tube and strike the test specimen with its rounded end.
 The rod must hit the package within 10 mm of the desired impact point.
-The package test surface must also be positioned perpendicular to the falling rod/tube prior to free fall.
+The package test surface must also be positioned perpendicular to the falling rod/tube before free fall.

 The test specimen should consist of the package prepared with the actual contents.
 The package should be sealed the same as it would be for the field.
 The number of test specimens necessary for samples is determined by how many are required to result in an accurate representation of performance throughout the distribution process.